 For years, Taco Bell has been known as the leader in cheap Tex-Mex food in Mexico and has held the largest market share for fast food Mexican restaurants.
 Then came Chipotle with a game-changer focusing on quality, not price.

 Chipotle is a company focused on non-traditional advertising, choosing to channel its marketing effort into creating unique branding.
 They were able to differentiate their brand from Taco Bell by using clever jokes on their soda cups and incorporating their brand into the hip urban atmosphere frequented by their customer.

 Image source: Pinterest.com.au

 Why Branding Matters?

 “If you’re not innovating, you’re evaporating…”

-Positive identity or brand helps shape consumer perceptions and subsequently, decision-making behaviour.
+Positive identity or brand helps shape consumer perceptions and subsequently, decision-making behavior.
 Every aspect of your company says something about who you are and what you have to offer.